alexUXUI/transfer-poc/README.md

 The system architecture is documented through a series of diagrams that explain different aspects of the implementation.
 All diagrams use [Mermaid](https://mermaid-js.github.io/) syntax, which can be rendered in GitHub, VSCode (with plugins), or using the Mermaid Live Editor (https://mermaid.live/).

-### Inline Diagram Example

-You can view the diagrams inline by using the Mermaid code fence syntax.
-Here's the System Architecture diagram:

 ```mermaid
 sequenceDiagram
     participant Browser as Web Browser